umarhashmi9/bolt-source/README.md

 ## Getting Started

 You can quickly explore oTToDev using the [hosted version](https://ottodev.cyopsys.com/).
+Here is a link to the thread where aliasfox posted this hosted version (https://thinktank.ottomator.ai/t/no-setup-required-batteries-not-included/1852)

 To contribute or self-host, follow the instructions below.

 ### Quick Start Guide